 The Columbarium will not be modified or relocated as a part of the Transform initiative.

-Construction will take place in phases and will be staggered strategically to minimize the impact on worship services and weekly ministry activities.
-We may have to temporarily relocate and reschedule some events and activities during construction, but we are committed to fulfilling our church’s mission throughout the full construction schedule.
+Construction has taken place in phases and been staggered strategically to minimize the impact on worship services and weekly ministry activities.
+Temporary relocation and rescheduling of events and activities during construction, as well the temporary closing of familiar doors and access paths have been challenging, but our congregation has displayed an amazing spirit of flexibility.
+We have remained focused on fulfilling our church’s mission throughout the full construction schedule.

-Details will be finalized as we move closer to construction, but we are committed to minimizing the impact on surrounding areas during construction.
+We are committed to minimizing the impact on surrounding areas during construction.
 The City of University Park is experienced and skilled in shepherding projects like ours and will guide our efforts to substantially mitigate the impact on our neighbors.
-In addition, Echelon, a construction management firm engaged by HP Pres, will utilize many of the same strategies used to reconstruct HPUMC’s Biggers Building.

 Your decision to give to the Transform campaign should be the result of a thoughtful, prayerful process to discover how God would have you respond.
 This is a true legacy project for our church, and our hope is that every person in our church family will fully commit to supporting Transform with a sacrificial commitment above and beyond their ongoing, faithful giving to the ministry of Highland Park Pres.
 Every gift matters; it is not so much about the amount as it is about partnering in the vision to which God has called us as a flourishing church.